 Social networking is the use of internet-based social media programs to make connections with friends, family, classmates, customers and clients.
-Social networking can occur for social purposes, business purposes or both through sites such as Facebook, Twitter, LinkedIn, Classmates.com and Yelp.
+Social media can occur for social purposes, business purposes or both through sites such as Facebook, Twitter, LinkedIn, Classmates.com and Yelp.
 Social networking is also a significant target area for marketers seeking to engage users.

 Social Networking Marketers

 Marketers use social networking for increasing brand recognition and loyalty.
-Because it makes the company more accessible to new customers and more recognizable for existing customers, social networking helps promote a brand’s voice and content.
+Because it makes the company more accessible to new customers and more recognizable for existing customers, social media helps promote a brand’s voice and content.
 For example, a frequent Twitter user may hear of a company for the first time through a news feed and decide to buy a product or service.
 The more exposed people are to a company’s brand, the greater the company’s chances of finding and retaining new customers.